 Advanced prostate cancer

-When prostate cancer has spread to other areas of the body (metastatic) such as lymph nodes and bones, a curative treatment will not be possible.
+When prostate cancer has spread to other areas of the body such as lymph nodes and bones it is known as metastatic disease and a curative treatment will not be possible.
 In this situation it is usually possible to control the symptoms of prostate cancer and slow its progression usually for some years.

 Hormonal therapy tends to be the first line treatment for metastatic prostate cancer and is usually able to reduce symptoms and cancer in the areas that may be affected.
 However the cancer may become resistant to this type of treatment after some time and subsequent treatment will be needed.

-The use of the above treatments will be discussed carefully with men by an oncologist and will depend on factors such as medical or general health fitness.
+The use of any type of treatment will be discussed carefully with men by an oncologist and will depend on factors such as medical or general health fitness.
 Men may also be invited to take part in a clinical trial

 References available on request.